 Officially, the interface for YouTube is basically set in stone.
 There’s not much that you can do to it.
 Unofficially – primarily through browser extensions – you can manipulate it quite a bit.
 We’ll go through the extensions browser by browser.

 YouTube Options for Google Chrome [No Longer Available] – I think it’s fair to call this the definitive YouTube app for Chrome.
 Once installed, you can access a YouTube Options menu through the extension.
 This lets you change default viewing quality and viewing size, force a secure connection, and change the layout of the YouTube itself.

-Magic Actions for YouTube – While YouTube Options is more about simple customization, Magic Actions tries to offer an entirely unique experience.
+Magic Actions for YouTube [No Longer Available] – While YouTube Options is more about simple customization, Magic Actions tries to offer an entirely unique experience.
 It dims the content surrounding a video and enlarges the video itself.
 You can customize it to your preferences as well.
 It’s pretty awesome, particularly when viewing long videos.